 Classical Sanskrit names this phenomenon वक्री (vakri), literally "bent" or "curved."
 A vakri planet is one whose motion has bent away from its usual direction.
 The term is descriptive, not pejorative; Jyotish does not begin from the assumption that retrograde is bad.
 Classical texts simply note the condition and then ask what changes when a planet is in this bent state.

 Five of the seven traditional grahas can become vakri: Mercury, Venus, Mars, Jupiter, and Saturn.
-The Sun and Moon never retrograde, because the Sun is the centre of our orbital frame (the Earth-Sun distance defines the geometry rather than producing the optical reversal) and the Moon orbits Earth directly rather than the Sun.
-Rahu and Ketu sit in their own category: the lunar nodes are mathematical points that move backward through the zodiac as their natural motion, so Jyotish records them as retrograde at all times.
+The Sun and Moon never retrograde in the geocentric zodiac: the Sun's apparent longitude advances steadily as Earth moves around it, and the Moon's own orbit around Earth also advances around the zodiac rather than forming a backward loop.
+Rahu and Ketu sit in their own category.
+The lunar nodes are mathematical points that move backward through the zodiac as their natural motion, so Jyotish records them as retrograde at all times.
 Their case is taken up separately in the section below.

 How Often Each Planet Goes Retrograde